Managing Recruitment Marketing pages

 Requesting approval

-Click this button once you have finished making changes to your page.
+Click the Request Approval button once you have finished making changes to your page.
 This will trigger an email notification to a team member who has the user rights to approve the changes and make that current iteration of your page live.

 Approving changes